Epidemiology and global health

 Reducing the burden of infections and AMR in LMICs

+We will work with our LMIC partners to deploy strategies aimed at reducing the burden of infections and their longer-term consequences.
 This will include collaborations to assess the efficacy of new vaccines, both to prevent infections and also to reduce the extent of AMR.

-We will work with our partners to understand how infections may contribute to the growing NCD burden, for example the increasing issue of chronic comorbidities in people with HIV infection.
+We will also collaborate to evaluate and implement new diagnostic approaches, particularly those that can be used at point-of-care (POC), to improve the fair and rational use of antimicrobials.
+We will work with our partners to understand how infections may contribute to the growing NCD burden, for example the increasing burden of chronic comorbidities in people with HIV infection (PWH).

 Informed and intelligent pathogen surveillance